noct-lang/noct/spec/noct-spec.rst

 .. note::

-    Floating points types were deliberatly excluded, since these can cause issues when getting them as the result of a compile time function, caused by the characteristics of floating point math
+    Floating points types were deliberately excluded, since these can cause issues when getting them as the result of a compile time function, caused by the characteristics of floating point math

 .. note::